tcaniagboso/Planner-System/NUPlannerSystem README.txt

 It listens for GUI actions, processes mouse clicks on the schedule panel, and updates the model or view based on user interactions.

-EventViewController Interface and Implementation: Focuses on event-specific user interactions within an EventView.
-It supports initializing and displaying event details for editing or creating new events, encapsulating the logic for event-related user commands and interactions.

 Command Pattern Utilization
 Command Interface: Part of the Command design pattern, encapsulating a request as an object.
 This allows for dynamic operation execution, including creating, modifying, and scheduling events, as well as saving calendars and selecting users.

-Concrete Commands: Including AddCalendar, CreateEvent, ModifyEvent, RemoveEvent, ScheduleEvent, OpenEventFrame, OpenScheduleEvent, SaveCalendars, and SelectUser.
+Concrete Commands: Including AddCalendar, CreateEvent, ModifyEvent, RemoveEvent, ScheduleEvent, SaveCalendars, and SelectUser.
 These commands encapsulate specific actions related to event and schedule management within the planner system, offering flexibility in operation execution.

-AutoSchedule Interface
+ScheduleStrategy Interface
-The AutoSchedule interface defines a contract for auto-scheduling events.
+The ScheduleStrategy interface defines a contract for auto-scheduling events.
 Implementations of this interface are responsible for scheduling an event at an appropriate time slot, considering the duration and avoiding conflicts with existing schedules.

 Method:
 scheduleEvent(Event event, int duration, List<Schedule> scheduleList): Schedules an event based on its duration and a list of existing schedules, returning the event with updated scheduling details if successful.

-AnyTimeSchedule Class
+AnyTimeScheduleStrategy Class
-Implements the AutoSchedule interface to provide a scheduling strategy that attempts to find the earliest possible time for an event within a week, ensuring there is no overlap with existing events.
+Implements the ScheduleStrategy interface to provide a scheduling strategy that attempts to find the earliest possible time for an event within a week, ensuring there is no overlap with existing events.

 Key Features:
 Schedules events at the earliest possible time within the week.
 Ensures the scheduled event does not conflict with existing scheduled events.

-WorkHourSchedule Class
+WorkHourScheduleStrategy Class
-Extends AnyTimeSchedule to specifically target standard work hours (09:00 to 17:00, Monday to Friday) for scheduling events.
+Extends AnyTimeScheduleStrategy to specifically target standard work hours (09:00 to 17:00, Monday to Friday) for scheduling events.
 This class represents a more restrictive scheduling strategy, focusing on business hours.

 Key Features:
 Schedules events within standard work hours and workdays.
 Adheres to a more structured scheduling framework suitable for professional settings.

-LenientSchedule Class
+LenientScheduleStrategy Class
-Extends WorkHourSchedule to introduce a lenient approach to scheduling.
+Extends WorkHourScheduleStrategy to introduce a lenient approach to scheduling.
 This strategy aims to schedule events even if not all invitees are available, requiring only the host and at least one other invitee to be present.

 Key Features:
 Adopts a flexible scheduling strategy, prioritizing the host and at least one other invitee's availability.Useful in scenarios where full attendance is not critical, allowing for greater flexibility in scheduling.